telefonicaid/kafnus/doc/08_testing.md

 ## 🏗️ How It Works

-1. The test runner discovers folders under `cases/`.
+1. The test runner discovers directorys under `cases/`.
 2. Each case is parametrized into a Pytest test.
 3. When launched:
    - A full test environment is deployed using **Testcontainers**